Bias against left-handed people: Computer input devices

 A right-handed trackball is difficult to use with the left hand.

 Input devices for computers can present obstacles to left-handed operation if intended for right-handed use.
 Some computer set-ups have the mouse placed on the right side of the keyboard and unable to be repositioned to the left.
 The mouse itself is also sometimes shaped to fit the right hand better.
 The functions of mouse buttons, even on mice shaped to fit both hands, default to right-hand use.
-On two-button mice, the left button—under the index finger of a right-handed person—is the primary button, while the right button performs secondary functions.
+On two-button mice, the left button – under the index finger of a right-handed person – is the primary button, while the right button performs secondary functions.
 The on-screen pointers themselves are also configured for right-handed people.
 Most desktop operating systems allow a user to reverse the functionality of mouse buttons to accommodate left-handed use, but left-handed cursors sometimes need to be specially downloaded.
 Trackballs and touchpads are often shaped for right-handed use.
 Even with the ability to change the functionality of buttons, these devices may be difficult for left-handed use.
 For a left-handed person there are computer mice designed for left-handed use, but they are a much smaller segment of the marketplace.

 Frequently used keyboard shortcuts are designed to be used with the left hand on a QWERTY keyboard and requires, for left-handed mouse users, that the left hand be moved from the mouse to the keyboard and back.
 Examples of this are Undo (Ctrl/Command+Z), Cut (Ctrl/Command+X), Copy (Ctrl/Command+C) and Paste (Ctrl/Command+V).
-Some of these shortcuts have right-handed alternatives, such as Ctrl+Insert and Shift+Insert for copy and paste (on Windows systems).
-But for Cut the corresponding shortcut is Shift+Delete in all application except for Windows explorer itself where it is used to permanently delete a file.
+Some of these shortcuts have right-handed alternatives, such as Ctrl+Insert and Shift+Insert for copy and paste (on Windows systems), but for Cut the corresponding shortcut is Shift+Delete in all applications except for Windows Explorer itself where it is used to permanently delete a file.

 On standard keyboards, the numpad for entry of numbers is located at the right side of the keyboard making it hard to use for left handed users.
 Separate numpad keyboard that can be placed at the left side of the keyboard exist but are uncommon.

 On public/shared computers (family, library, schools, shop floor, etc.) left-handed users are often forced to use the computer with a right-handed mouse.

 Video game controllers often have the action buttons on the right with the directional controls on the left.
 In first-person shooters, many games default to the right pointer-finger being used to fire, simulating a right-handed person pulling the trigger of the weapon.
 Certain systems' layouts, such as Nintendo's Wii U and 3DS, have games in which right-handed stylus use is assumed and can cause difficulty for left-handed players.